michaelfester/docs/docs/reference/components/charts.md

 ### Data

-Select a source for your chart’s data.
+Select a source for your chart's data.
 This could be a table in your [Data Source](/docs/reference/data-sources) or a [Multiple Relation](/docs/reference/computed-columns/relations/multiple-relations).
 You can also give the chart a **Title** and **Caption** to provide more clarity.
 As soon as you choose the source, the chart will automatically present your data, but further customization is almost always needed.

 ### Style